tmpfs/trucks/documents/include/plugins.md

 #### Compiler State

-The `state` argument passed to plugin functions and closures represents the current state of the comiler and includes many important properties and methods.
+The `state` argument passed to plugin functions and closures represents the current state of the compiler and includes many important properties and methods.

 ##### Computed Options